 Key Takeaways

-- This treatment has a dual-action mechanism that stimulates bone formation while simultaneously reducing bone resorption.
+- This Evenity treatment has a dual-action mechanism that stimulates bone formation while simultaneously reducing bone resorption.

 - Evenity has FDA approval for patients with low bone mineral density (BMD) or osteopenia, particularly those with a high fracture risk.

-- Its typical treatment regimen follows 12 monthly doses of 210 mg administered as two subcutaneous injections of 105 mg each.
+- Its typical treatment regimen follows a 12-month dose duration of 210 mg administered as two subcutaneous injections of 105 mg each.

 - Clinical trials have demonstrated that Evenity significantly reduces the incidence of vertebral fractures, while also showing notable increases in BMD at key skeletal sites such as the lumbar spine, total hip, and femoral neck.
-These findings confirm its anabolic effects and overall improvement in skeletal strength.
+These findings confirm the anabolic effects and overall improvement in skeletal strength of Evenity.

 - The ideal patient profile for Evenity includes individuals with a history of fragility fractures, low BMD, and those who have not responded to or are intolerant to other osteoporosis treatments.
 Patient selection involves evaluating fracture risk using tools like the FRAX assessment.

-- Patient safety is critical during treatment, with healthcare providers encouraged to monitor for adverse reactions and ensure proper fracture risk assessments before initiating therapy.
+- Patient safety is critical during treatment, with healthcare providers encouraged to monitor for side effects and ensure proper fracture risk assessments before initiating therapy.

-- Treatment dosing with Evenity requires careful adherence to the prescribed schedule, and missed doses or inconsistent treatment can affect its effectiveness.
+- Evenity treatment dosing requires careful adherence to the prescribed schedule, and missed doses can affect its effectiveness.
 Patients must consult their healthcare provider for guidance if doses are missed or if there are concerns during therapy.

 About: Medica Depot is your trusted all-in-one supplier, offering a range of high-quality medical injectables and supplies.
 If you’re looking to buy Evenity for your practice, our sales representatives will give you guidance.
 Whether for health professionals, plastic surgeons, dermatologists, licensed estheticians, or other specialists, we can offer genuine, brand-name products you may need.
 With Medica Depot, we prioritize serving you better to improve the patient’s quality of life.